 Get Help Today

 Addiction is a disease that affects people of all religious and spiritual backgrounds, including Judaism.
 Some Jewish individuals may find that in order to fully recover from substance abuse, they need a support system rooted in religion.
 A JACS support group can provide guidance, referrals to treatment, and mentors for those of the Jewish faith struggling with addiction.
-To find a JACS affiliate or an addiction treatment center, contact a treatment provider today.
+For more information on addiction treatment options, contact a treatment provider today.